 How to produce your sign

-- Send your sign printer a link to this page so they can access the following sign artwork and instructions:
+- Send your sign printer a link to this page so they can access the below sign artwork and instructions.

 - You will receive a ‘proof’ of your sign prior to printing.
 Check the design and logo placement.

 - Provide this proof to your sport and recreation adviser to obtain final approval before printing.

 Refer to the sign artwork guide for instructions on how signs should be presented, including logo positioning, colour coding and preferred typeface.